 Topic, and the Most Outstanding Paper with a Civic Focus.

 Mustard has completed five marathons (Chicago, Steamtown, Detroit, Marine Corps, and Rochester) He ran the Marine Corps Marathon with Team in Training to raise money for research and patient treatment for leukemia and lymphoma.
-He has donated almost seven gallons of blood, is a member of Faith Presbyterian Church, serves on the advisory board of the University of Georgia Christian Faculty Forum, and resides in Athens with his wife Elizabeth, three sons David Andrew, Stephen, and James, two daughters Mary and Hannah, and dog Glory.
+He has donated almost seven gallons of blood, is a member of Faith Presbyterian Church, serves on the advisory board of the University of Georgia Christian Faculty Forum, and resides in Athens with his wife Elizabeth, three sons David Andrew, Stephen, and James, two daughters Mary and Hannah, dog Glory, and cat Martin.